crollins18/dev/recollection/README.md

            Image date and time : 2022-12-19 16:07:30 UTC+0000
      Image local date and time : 2022-12-19 22:07:30 +0600
 ```

+The operating system of the machine is identified as Windows 7 Service Pack 1 x64 based on the suggested profiles from the Volatility framework.
+The memory dump was created on December 19, 2022, at 16:07:30 UTC.
+This information helps to set the context for the timeline and the environment in which the malicious activities took place.

 ---

 ### Question 3